harikt/harikt.github.com/source/_posts/2013-10-29-conferences-is-it-really-worth.markdown

 data mining, analysis, processing etc.
 Also got introduced to Hadoop and much more.

-I wasn't aware were I will be using stuffs like [gearman](http://gearman.org/), [nltk](http://nltk.org/), [Elastic Search](http://www.elasticsearch.org/), [GrayLog2](http://graylog2.org/), [Log Stash](http://www.logstash.net/) etc.
+I wasn't aware where I will be using stuffs like [gearman](http://gearman.org/), [nltk](http://nltk.org/), [Elastic Search](http://www.elasticsearch.org/), [GrayLog2](http://graylog2.org/), [Log Stash](http://www.logstash.net/) etc.
 Fifth elephant and Yahoo open hack really helped me a lot to learn more about